DOOR Co-Creates Immersive “Life of a Neuron” Exhibit

 May 17, 2023

-Neuroscientists get really excited about neurons–their beauty, their complexity, and their secret inner workings.
+Neuroscientists get really excited about neurons – their beauty, their complexity, and their secret inner workings.
 But step outside of that small, tight knit community and you immediately realize that this beautiful cell that powers our thoughts and makes us human is almost completely unknown.
 The immersive exhibit “Life of a Neuron” invites visitors to get to know this beautiful cell by walking through an innovative, 3D model of a real human prefrontal cortex neuron, and watch it change from birth through death.
-Created by ARTECHOUSE Studio in partnership with Society for Neuroscience (SfN), the exhibit is the result of years of research, and a groundbreaking collaboration between digital art and science which includes the work of Dani Dumitriu [hyperlink to page about me], MD, PhD, Principal Investigator of the DOOR lab.
+Created by ARTECHOUSE Studio in partnership with Society for Neuroscience (SfN), the exhibit is the result of years of research, and a groundbreaking collaboration between digital art and science which includes the work of Dani Dumitriu, MD, PhD, Principal Investigator of the DOOR lab.

 The origin of “Life of a Neuron” began years ago when Dani conducted her dissertation research under John Morrison, PhD, and Graduate School Dean at Icahn School of Medicine at Mount Sinai.
 She studied how the density and size of dendritic spines change as a function of factors like aging, stress, and addiction, and she developed new methods to image these structures with high fidelity and resolution.
 Her friendship with John endured beyond Dani’s thesis defense, and they still often discuss big ideas to this day.
 One of those big ideas was to celebrate SfN’s 50th anniversary with a large installation of a human neuron.